usaid-cs/yesterday-i-learned/random.md

 - How to wash your face, in order of operation: use a **cleanser** (not the kind for removing makeup), then use a **moisturiser** to compensate for the oils you just removed, and then **sunscreen** if you decide to go out.
 - On a house scale, [an inch-thick HVAC air filter might only last one month](https://www.tlcplumbing.com/blog/why-you-need-to-change-your-homes-air-filter/), and if you want to change it less frequently, you might need to get thicker filters.
 (Site does not appear to be sponsored by the HVAC and HVAC accessories industry)
 - [Ruby](https://rhiever.github.io/name-age-calculator/index.html?Gender=F&Name=Ruby) is a much more popular name for girls than [Diamond](https://rhiever.github.io/name-age-calculator/index.html?Gender=F&Name=Diamond), [Sapphire](https://rhiever.github.io/name-age-calculator/index.html?Gender=F&Name=Sapphire), or [Topaz](https://rhiever.github.io/name-age-calculator/index.html?Gender=F&Name=Topaz).
-- "Portugal" came from Latin [*Portus Cale*](https://en.wikipedia.org/wiki/Portugal#Etymology), or "the port of Cale", where Cale was supposedly [some Celtic goddess](https://en.wikipedia.org/wiki/Cailleach) (according to a theory, anyway).
 - [People tend not to sell houses in November and December](https://www.dhavaldesai.ca/Housing-Market-Charts-May-2019) because of Christmas parties.
 [Rental prices are also the cheapest from December to March](https://www.renthop.com/studies/national/best-time-of-year-to-rent) across North American cities, because---you guessed it---snow.
 - Leather is actually in [huge surplus](https://www.supplychaindive.com/news/beef-leather-industry-by-products-surplus/526449/) from people eating beef and the availability of [vegan leather alternatives](https://www.heddels.com/2019/06/vegan-leather-made-pros-cons/).
 - A [lifer](https://www.merriam-webster.com/dictionary/lifer) is a person on life sentence.